slatedocs/slate/source/includes/api/_timeclock.md

 <span class="tryit" id="timeclock-status-tryit"></span>
 Reports clocked in/out status of an account.

-Parameters: "account" (optional, defaults to current user).
+Parameters: "account" (optional, defaults to current user) or "external_account" (optional, defaults to current user; can only be used if external ids are enabled for the site)

 Response: On success, returns basic timeclock attributes.
 If the account is clocked in, they will reflect that timeclock object; otherwise, timeclock attributes other than `account` will be null.